 We can do the same thing with starlight.
 If you look at all the different colors coming from a star, you will notice certain patterns of light (called bright line and dark line spectra).
 Those patterns are produced by elements and molecules in the stars atmosphere.
 We can make those same patterns from elements here on Earth, so we know what color each pattern should be.
 If those patterns are blue shifted in the starlight, we know the star is moving toward us.
 If the pattern is red shifted, the star is moving away from us.

 This trick is used a lot to measure the speeds of stars and galaxies in the universe.
 It can also be used to discover hidden stars.
-In the figure above I’ve plotted the shift of a star over time.
+In the figure below I’ve plotted the shift of a star over time.
 You can see that the shift isn’t constant, but rather starts off blue shifted, then becomes red shifted before becoming blue shifted again.
 In other words the star is not moving at a constant speed, but rather is oscillating towards us and away from us.
 This means the star must be orbiting another mass.
 In this case what looks like a single star is actually two, known as a spectroscopic binary.

 Sometimes we don’t have to see a star to know that it’s there.